Return of the Terror

 Return of the Terror is a 1934 American mystery film directed by Howard Bretherton and written by Peter Milne and Eugene Solow.
 The film stars Mary Astor, Lyle Talbot, John Halliday, and Frank McHugh, and features Robert Barrat and Irving Pichel.
 The film was released by Warner Bros. on July 7, 1934.
-It was a loose remake of the 1928 film The Terror, based on Edgar Wallace's play of the same name.
+It was a loose remake of the 1928 film The Terror, based on Edgar Wallace's play of the same name, rather than a sequel.
+It shifted the setting from England to America.

 Plot

+Doctor John Redmayne, on trial for the death of four patients at the sanatorium he ran and branded "The Terror" by the press, claims insanity on the advice of his lawyer and is sent to the lunatic asylum.
+Six months later, fearing he really is going mad, he escapes and returns to his sanatorium.
+There he encounters again his former lover Olga and his colleague Doctor Goodman, who may have had a hand in the original deaths.